espressif/arduino-esp32/docs/en/api/gpio.rst

 Internal Pullup and Pulldown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ESP32 SoC families supports the internal pullup and pulldown throught a 45kR resistor, that can be enabled when configuring the GPIO mode as ``INPUT`` mode.
+The ESP32 SoC families supports the internal pullup and pulldown through a 45kR resistor, that can be enabled when configuring the GPIO mode as ``INPUT`` mode.
 If the pullup or pulldown mode is not defined, the pin will stay in the high impedance mode.

 digitalWrite